ContainerSSH/containerssh.github.io/docs/getting-started/index.md

 ## Step 5: Making it productive

 The authentication and configuration server included in the example is a dummy server and lets any password in.
 To actually use ContainerSSH you will have to write [your own authentication server](authserver.md) and you may want to write your own [configuration server too](configserver.md).
 We recommend reading the [architecture overview](architecture.md) before proceeding.

+!!! tip
+    You can pass the `CONTAINERSSH_ALLOW_ALL` environment variable to the demo auth-config server to build a honeypot.